psmiraglia/ctf/infosec/ctf2/ex4.md

 	This means that we know now how to write the remote file's URL!!! :-)

-4. In the application's navbar, all the loaded file are named by following a shared format
+4. In the application's navbar, all the loaded files are named by following a shared format

 		file<N>.txt